pghvlaans/sbotools/README.md

 **[sbotools](https://pghvlaans.github.io/sbotools/)** is a set of Perl scripts providing a ports-like automation interface to [SlackBuilds.org](https://www.slackbuilds.org/).
 The tools are:

   * **sbocheck**: Fetch the latest version of SlackBuilds.org repository; check for version updates, build number changes and out-of-tree installed SlackBuilds.
+Perform shared object dependency checks.
   * **sboclean**: Remove cruft by cleaning source archives, build directories and saved build options.
   * **sboconfig**: A command line interface for changing settings.
   * **sbofind**: Search the local copy of the repository.